NazmulHasanNihal/Advanced-Statistical-Methods-for-AB-and-Hypothesis-Testing-Methods-of-Experimentations/README.md

 ## Wilcoxon Signed-Rank Test

-The Wilcoxon Signed-Rank Test is a non-parametric statistical test used to determine whether there is a significant difference between the paired observations.
-It is the non-parametric equivalent of the paired sample t-test and is used for comparing two related samples or measurements taken from the same group.
+The Wilcoxon Signed-Rank Test is a `non-parametric` statistical test used to determine whether there is a significant difference between the paired observations.
+It is the `non-parametric` equivalent of the paired sample `t-test` and is used for comparing two related samples or measurements taken from the same group.

-**Why We Use It:**
+**Why we use it ?**
-- The Wilcoxon Signed-Rank Test is used when the data are paired and do not meet the assumptions required for the paired t-test (e.g., normality).
+- The Wilcoxon Signed-Rank Test is used when the data are paired and do not meet the assumptions required for the paired `t-test` (e.g., `normality`).

 - It is useful for assessing whether the median of the differences between the pairs is zero, which means there is no difference between the two conditions being compared.

 - This test is particularly appropriate for small sample sizes and data with outliers or skewed distributions.

-**When to Use It:**
+**When we use it ?**
-- When comparing two related or paired samples.
+- When comparing two `related` or `paired` samples.

-- When the data are ordinal, interval, or ratio but do not meet the assumptions of normality.
+- When the data are `ordinal`, `interval`, or `ratio` but do not meet the assumptions of `normality`.

-- It is commonly used in before-and-after experiments or matched-pair studies.
+- It is commonly used in before-and-after experiments or `matched-pair` studies.

-### Dataset
+### Dataset Description

             Student	     Before Training	After Training
     0	Student 1	   46	           48.106517